weweb-assets/ww-icon/AI.md

 ---
 name: ww-icon
-description: Renders a customizable icon with adjustable size, color, and type, linkable to URL/action for interactive functionality.
+description: Renders a customizable icon with adjustable color, and type, linkable to URL/action for interactive functionality.
 keywords:
   - icon rendering
   - customizable size